dfelinto/blender-manual/manual/render/output/video.rst

    Doing this simple test will save you *hours* of wasted rendering time...

-.. admonition:: Fields and Composite Nodes
+.. note:: Fields and Composite Nodes
-   :class: note

    Nodes are currently not field-aware.
 This is partly due to the fact that in fields,